Bytekeeper/Bytekeeper.github.io/_posts/2016-11-17-use-getters-and-setters.md

 You want to protect `name` from being read?
 Remove the field, obviously you didn't need it!

+### Information hiding
+Please try to change the type of the field without changing the getters and setters.
+Or try the experiment the other way around.
+If you were careful, this might actually work.
+I bet you were not.
+So changing the type of a field or even the name of the field will usually cascade through your code - so much for hiding anything.

 ### Debugging?
 Unless you use some esoteric IDE, just add a variable break point - just like you would in the getter and setter.